 Parts of the house have been preserved in the state they were when Ann lived there, there are extracts of her diaries and there is information at all points about her life and her struggle, as was mirrored by hundreds of thousands of Jews throughout Europe.

 It’s heartbreaking, horrifying (both what people went through and the fact that the human condition was responsible for such fear, pain and death) and informative at the same time.
 It is more than worth the (approx) €10 entry fee.
 Anyone with even a slight interest in history will appreciate this museum and everything it stands for.

 Cruise on the Canals

 Take a trip on Amsterdam’s famous waterways for as little €8 for an hour boat tour.
-You can book this as a combination tour with other activities or as stand alone tour on Viator.
+You can book this as a combination tour with other activities or as stand alone tour below.